Pero0123/SoC_Project_Blog/index.md

 To set the project up, the Artix-7 board was connected to computer running Vivado using a micro usb cable.
 The board was also connected to a monitor using the vga interface.
 I started by creating a new project in Vivado and downloading the template files.
 I added VGASync.v, VGAColorCycle.v and VGATop.v to the design sources.
 I also edited the clock to run at 25Mhz using the clock wizard.
 I added the Basys3_Master.xdc file to the constraints folder.

 ### **Template Code**
+**VGATop.v**
+This is the top level file and connects everything together.

+**VGASync.v**
+This module create sync singals, aswell aswell as the current pixel co-orinates.
+This allows specifics areas or pixels to be coloured later.

+**VGAColorCycle.v**
+This module is the main code for creating an image.
+It consists of a state machine, each being a specified colour using the red, green and blue registers.
+The next state is selected after the timer reaches the COUNT_TO register.
+This creates a colour cylcing effect on the monitor.

 ### **Simulation**